Skip to content

 Lenders need to know about all credits BEFORE loan disclosures are sent out and the interest rate is locked!

-If more than one entity (seller and lender) are offering credits, it’s essential to coordinate with the lender, so that no “money is left on the table.”
+If more than one entity (seller and lender) is offering credits, it’s essential to coordinate with the lender so that no “money is left on the table.”

-Closing costs credits cannot exceed the total closing costs.
+Closing cost credits cannot exceed the total closing costs.

 In the case of a “lender credit,” any excess credits will be applied to the initial loan balance through escrow (which is less than optimal).